top of page

 That was my beginning.

-You may have started before.
-You may have stopped.
-That does not mean you failed.
-It means you are human.
 Each time you begin again, you honor the part of you that still believes in your wholeness.
 The part that has not given up.
 The part that wants to live whole.

 Why Beginning Again Matters